Agincourt GO Station: History

 The station's track was once used by Toronto and Nipissing Railway and later Grand Trunk Railway and finally by Canadian National Railway.
 TNR opened a simple wooden station at Agincourt in 1871.
-(There was also a separate CPR Agincourt station located further east, built in 1884 by the Ontario and Quebec Railway which later merged with the Canadian Pacific Railway.
-This station no longer exists.)
-The CN station lasted into the 1970's and was demolished to accommodate the first Agincourt GO Station built in 1982.
+The CN station lasted into the 1970s and was demolished to accommodate the first Agincourt GO Station built in 1982.
+There was also a separate CPR Agincourt station located further east, built in 1884 by the Ontario and Quebec Railway which later merged with the Canadian Pacific Railway; it was demolished in 1962 and replaced by a passenger shelter that in turn was demolished in 1975.

 In 2018, EllisDon Transit Infrastructure was awarded a contract to expand the station for increased Regional Express Rail service.
-The project will include construction of a second platform, improved pedestrian and vehicle connections, and a new station building.
+The project included construction of a second platform, improved pedestrian and vehicle connections, and a new station building.
 By February 2021, the old station building built in 1982 was demolished.
 By October 2021, the new station building was completed; however, at that time work still remained for tracks, platforms and the parking area.
 By November 2022, two new pedestrian tunnels had opened between the north- and southbound platforms which also allows community members to cross the right-of-way underground; the pedestrian level crossing at Marilyn Avenue had closed.
 A new parking lot with 74 spaces was added at the north end of the station area along with a pick-up, drop-off area for 24 vehicles.
+In September 2023, Metrolinx announced that all work had been completed at Agincourt.